 The Wyoming legislature paid no mind, killing the bill the following month.
 In June, Diamond called a somber press conference to announce that the hospital's budget problems had forced her to let go 58 workers and leave another 57 jobs vacant.

-The hospital wasn't the first to lay off staff because their state rejected ACA money.
+The hospital wasn't the first to lay off staff because its state rejected ACA money.
 The Mercy health system runs hospitals in Arkansas, Kansas, Missouri, and Oklahoma.
 In 2014, it announced it was firing about 300 workers.
 Prominent among the reasons, according to a Mercy spokesperson, was the rejection of Medicaid expansion by three of the four states where it operates.

 A wave of new studies point to the positive economic effects on state economies of offering Medicaid to the near-poor under Obama's signature law.
 If more people have insurance, it means they are more likely get the care they need, which in turn pays the salaries of health workers, who spend their earnings on restaurants, groceries, and movies.
 That's according to an analysis last spring by health economist Michael Chernew of the Harvard Medical School.
 And the newly enrolled use money they don't have to spend out-of-pocket on healthcare to pay for more housing, food, and other goods.